cagross/csharp-specials/README.md

 Stay tuned for more developments.

-Update: A working web API has been established.
+Update: I have now established both a functioning homepage (with AI component) and a functioning web API route.
+I also have a simple end-to-end test working.

-- Homepage: A functioning homepage with can be found at https://localhost:7165/.
+- Homepage: A functioning homepage can be found at https://localhost:7165/.

+- End-To-End Test: One single end-to-end test is working, and passing.
+The test is built upon xUnit and Selenium.

 - AI component: The homepage displays AI-generated content: the most popular dish in a random US state.
 The final app will have a similar component.